 Ways to Use Applicant Tracking System Software to Your Benefit

-Note that this software not only recommends you to one school, it could also put your resume in front of different schools and districts at the same time, giving you leverage and freedom of choice.
+Note that this software not only recommends you to one school but could simultaneously put your resume in front of different schools and districts, giving you leverage and freedom of choice.

-This method of screening is excellent because you only need to put in your effort once and the rest is taken care of for you.
-All you need to do is write a compelling resume with the right keywords included and place that information in strategic locations.
+This screening method is excellent because you only need to put in your effort once, and the rest is taken care of.
+All you need to do is write a compelling resume with the right keywords and place that information in strategic locations.

 The idea is to get your resume into the right avenues so that when schools do a random search for a principal, the ATS software will pick out your name, even in your absence.

 Tips for Using Keywords in a School Principal Resume